 Why healthy people should avoid statins

 If you are a healthy person who was told to take cholesterol lowering medication based solely on your lab results, I’m writing this for you.
 As an Internal Medicine doctor practicing Integrative and Functional Medicine, I often see patients for this exact scenario.
 Keep in mind that this article is directed towards healthy people (i.e., no history of heart attack/heart disease, stroke, peripheral vascular disease, diabetes, autoimmune conditions, or any other medical condition that can increase cardiovascular risk).
 I do believe that understanding statin side effects is important for everyone because of how commonly these drugs are prescribed.
+Many patients that I see intuitively understand that their cholesterol levels are best optimized with diet and lifestyle changes.
+What they don’t realize, is how incredibly problematic statin drugs are.
+This article will discuss some of the key statin side effects – something you need to know about in order to make an informed decision about statin use.

 What statins do